-This course helps students to become familiar with a number of critical issues about contemporary popular culture in Korea.
-A primary emphasis will be placed on the ways in which the media express and mediate Korean popular culture.
-Students will learn theoretical concepts and ideas that enable them to “read” Korean popular culture from academic perspectives.
-The topics to be examined include gender, race, sexuality, multiculturalism, collective memory, K-pop, Korean wave, film, journalism, broadcasting, etc. Student will undertake group research projects and discuss their work in class.
+This course helps students to become familiar with a number of critical issues about Korean media.
+The topics to be examined include gender, collective memory, music, Korean wave, film, journalism, etc. Students will undertake group research projects and discuss their work in class.

 Courses and course hours of instruction are subject to change.

 Credits earned vary according to the policies of the students' home institutions.
 According to ISA policy and possible visa requirements, students must maintain full-time enrollment status, as determined by their home institutions, for the duration of the program.

 Please reference fall and spring course lists as not all courses are taught during both semesters.

 Availability of courses is based on enrollment numbers.
 All students should seek pre-approval for alternate courses in the event of last minute class cancellations

 Please note that some courses with locals have recommended prerequisite courses.
 It is the student's responsibility to consult any recommended prerequisites prior to enrolling in their course.